almereyda/awesome-starred/README.md

 - [emscripten-core/emscripten](https://github.com/emscripten-core/emscripten) - Emscripten: An LLVM-to-WebAssembly Compiler
 - [guedou/TS-453Be](https://github.com/guedou/TS-453Be) - Ubuntu on QNAP TS-453Be
 - [networkupstools/nut](https://github.com/networkupstools/nut) - The Network UPS Tools repository
-- [ApsaraDB/PolarDB-for-PostgreSQL](https://github.com/ApsaraDB/PolarDB-for-PostgreSQL) - The default branch of PolarDB switched to “main” on 20210901, which supports compute-storage separation architecture.
-The “POLARDB_11_STABLE” is the stable branch which is based on PostgreSQL 11.9.
-The “master” branch in the past switched to “distributed” branch, which supports distributed architecture.
+- [ApsaraDB/PolarDB-for-PostgreSQL](https://github.com/ApsaraDB/PolarDB-for-PostgreSQL) - "POLARDB_11_STABLE" is the stable branch which is based on PostgreSQL 11.9.
+It supports compute-storage separation architecture.
+The "distributed" branch, which supports distributed architecture.
 - [cloudius-systems/osv](https://github.com/cloudius-systems/osv) - OSv, a new operating system for the cloud.
 - [librestack/librecast](https://github.com/librestack/librecast) - Librecast is a project to provide fast, efficient and scalable communication by leveraging IPv6 multicast.
 - [labkaxita/pifmradio](https://github.com/labkaxita/pifmradio) - Turn your Raspberry pi into a small FM radio with pifm!
 This daemon listens on port 8000 for a audio stream and broadcast it through FM